Statement Execution API: Run SQL on warehouses

 , as follows:The Databricks CLI is a command-line tool for sending and receiving Databricks REST API requests and responses.
 If you use Databricks CLI version 0.205 or above, it must be configured for authenticating with your Databricks workspace.
 See Install or update the Databricks CLI and Authentication for the Databricks CLI.

-For example, to authenticate with Databricks personal access token authentication, create a personal access token as follows:
+For example, to authenticate with Databricks personal access token authentication, follow the steps at Databricks personal access tokens for workspace users.

 And then to use the Databricks CLI to create a Databricks configuration profile for your personal access token, do the following: